 How to Use Squirrel Corn in the Landscape

 Use squirrel corn in your woodland garden or perennial shade garden where you want to have some interesting spring flowers to admire.
 Gardeners who value novelty are attracted to squirrel corn; you will likely be the only one in your neighborhood growing it.
 The shape of the flower is also unusual enough to inspire conversation when neighbors come to visit your garden.
-Gardeners in North America may want to grow it especially in gardens comprised of native plants.
+Gardeners in North America may want to grow it especially in their native plant gardens.
 Good companion plants include:

 - Round-lobed hepatica (Hepatica americana)